hdorgeval/aaa-programming-pour-les-developpeurs-net/NameThingsCorrectly/HowToCreateNameForBooleanMethodOrPrperty.md

 Écrivez ensuite la phrase en anglais.
 Les deux exemples ci-dessus pourraient ainsi être traduits de la manière suivante:

-* Checks if input string is present in a given array of values.
+* Check if input string is present in a given array of values.

 * Convert input string into a boolean or get false value when conversion fails.